EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: Abstract

 \section{Abstract}

-This paper presents safety-oriented object detection via a novel Ego-Centric Intersection-over-Union (EC-IoU) measure, addressing practical concerns when applying state-of-the-art learning-based perception models in safety-critical domains such as autonomous driving.
-Concretely, we propose a weighting mechanism to refine the widely used IoU measure, allowing it to assign a higher score to a prediction that covers closer points of a ground-truth object from the ego agent's perspective.
-The proposed EC-IoU measure can be used in typical evaluation processes to select object detectors with higher safety-related performance for downstream tasks.
+This paper presents Ego-Centric Intersection-over-Union (EC-IoU), addressing the limitation of the standard IoU measure in characterizing safety-related performance for object detectors in navigating contexts.
+Concretely, we propose a weighting mechanism to refine IoU, allowing it to assign a higher score to a prediction that covers closer points of a ground-truth object from the ego agent's perspective.
+The proposed EC-IoU measure can be used in typical evaluation processes to select object detectors with better safety-related performance for downstream tasks.
 It can also be integrated into common loss functions for model fine-tuning.
 While geared towards safety, our experiment with the KITTI dataset demonstrates the performance of a model trained on EC-IoU can be better than that of a variant trained on IoU in terms of mean Average Precision as well.